Table of Contents

 Does BAS Vary From State To State Each Year?

 Although the food prices and BAS calculations are based on costs in a given zip code, BAS rates do not vary from state to state.
-The rates only vary between enlisted members and officers, as well as from year to year.
+The rates only vary between an enlisted member and an officer, as well as from year to year.

 Does the BAS Vary By Individual?